jpverkamp/blog/content/reviews/books/Robert Jordan/The Wheel of Time/8 - The Path of Daggers.md

 <!--more-->

-For all the time it took them to find the Bowl of the Winds in {{< goodreads book="A Crown of Swords" text=" A Crown of Swords " >}} , they certainly get to using it quickly enough in {{< goodreads book="The Path of Daggers" text=" The Path of Daggers " >}} .
+For all the time it took them to find the Bowl of the Winds in [[A Crown of Swords]]() , they certainly get to using it quickly enough in [[The Path of Daggers]]() .
 It's the first of a series of truly epic uses of the One Power in the series, magic use that actually _feels_ epic on a scale I've only rarely seen in other series.

 Unfortunately after that, a lion's share of the book is taken up by Perrin going to Ghealdan to stop the Prophet of the Dragon.
 Along the way he collects a couple queens (and somehow no one notices the one?) and right at the end Faile is  {{< spoiler >}}kidnapped by the Shaido--I did mention we weren't done with them...{{< /spoiler >}}  .
 Both are interesting enough plotlines, but already take too long just in this book, let alone what I know is coming ahead.
 Sure, it's not entirely fair judging this book on ones yet to come... ¯\\_(ツ)_/¯